The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 Both modification campaigns were performed by specialized CAEN~\citeCompany{ref:caen} technicians.
 Modified boards were first tested by technicians, tested with the spare system and then reinstalled in the experiment.
 All the 15 LV boards and 5 HV boards were successfully modified.

-\lvltwosection{Radiation damage} \editor{Antonio} Exploiting the good correlation between the SVD occupancy and the diamond sensors' instantaneous dose rate, it was possible to estimate the integrated dose absorbed in the different SVD layers, which is shown in figure~\ref{fig:C6_integrated_dose}.
+\lvltwosection{Radiation Damage} \editor{Antonio} Exploiting the good correlation between the SVD occupancy and the diamond sensors' instantaneous dose rate, it was possible to estimate the integrated dose in the different SVD layers, which is shown in figure~\ref{fig:C6_integrated_dose} as evaluated in 2020.
 The ladders that received the highest dose are those in Layer 3 that lay on the horizontal plane, as expected.
-The method relies on several assumptions with large uncertainty associated, and a more accurate analysis is now under development, but even this preliminary rough estimate is very useful to correlate the effect of radiation damage seen in SVD with the expectations.
-In figure~\ref{fig:C6_integrated_dose} the expected 1~MeV equivalent neutron fluence, extracted using a data-driven scaling of background simulations, is also shown.
+The method has large uncertainty associated, and a more accurate analysis is under development, but this initial estimate was very useful to correlate the effect of radiation damage seen in SVD with the expectations.

-Although the absolute value of background from simulation is known to be affected by large uncertainties, the ratio between the integrated dose in SVD and the equivalent neutron fluence in the same location can be considered a reasonable estimate.
-The expected 1~MeV equivalent neutron fluence in Layer 3 mid-plane sensors was also estimated independently, using a geometrical calculation that correlates particle fluence, extracted from the measured occupancy, to the 1 MeV equivalent neutron fluence.
-For this calculation, the \acrfull{NIEL} model and a damage factor for the radiation fields of 1/100 with respect to damage due to 1~MeV neutrons were assumed.
-The expected neutron fluence, calculated from the average of the two methods described, is shown in figure~\ref{fig:C6_integrated_dose}: 1~Mrad equates to $1.5 \times 10^{12}~ \rm{ n_{eq}/cm^2}$.
+The 1~MeV equivalent neutron fluence in Layer 3 mid-plane sensors corresponding to the integrated dose was also estimated, using two methods.
+In the first method, also used for the discussion in section~\ref{sec:C2_rad_tolerance}, the full background simulation is performed to estimate, in the same location, the ratio between the integrated dose in SVD and the equivalent neutron fluence, which can be considered a reasonable estimate, although the absolute value of background from simulation is known to be affected by large uncertainties.
+Since irradiation results~\cite{Ritter:2013cja} indicate that the energy-dependent damage factors used in the simulation to calculate the 1~MeV equivalent neutron fluence may be overestimated, an independent calculation was also performed.
+The particle fluence, extracted from the measured occupancy, was translated to the 1~MeV equivalent neutron fluence using the \acrfull{NIEL} model and a damage factor of 0.01, measured in~\cite{Ritter:2013cja} for 10~MeV electrons.
+The dose to fluence factor in Layer 3 mid-plane, calculated from the average of the two methods described, is \qty{1.5e12}{n\ensuremath{_\mathrm{eq}}/\cm\squared} per Mrad.

 \lvlthreesection{Noise} As already shown in section~\ref{sec:C6_evolution_of_constants_and_strips}, after beam operations started, noise levels increased due to initial radiation damage on the sensor surface, with different effects depending on the sensor position.